-In a groundbreaking development, materials engineers at Georgia Tech have tackled a significant hurdle in the realm of metal halide perovskite solar .
+In a groundbreaking development, materials engineers at Georgia Tech have tackled a significant hurdle in the realm of metal halide perovskite solar cells.
 Renowned for their impressive efficiency in converting light into electricity, these cells have long grappled with degradation issues when exposed to water and oxygen.
-The research team, led by Juan-Pablo Correa-Baena, unveiled a pivotal discovery: a thin layer of , specifically phenethylammonium iodide (PEAI), proved capable of preventing degradation by effectively repelling water.
+The research team, led by Juan-Pablo Correa-Baena, unveiled a pivotal discovery: a thin layer of molecules, specifically phenethylammonium iodide (PEAI), proved capable of preventing degradation by effectively repelling water.

 Metal halide perovskites stand out for their potential to revolutionize solar energy production and semiconductor manufacturing for various applications, including LEDs and phototransistors.
-Juan-Pablo Correa-Baena, the senior author of the study and an assistant professor in the School of and at Georgia Tech, emphasized the transformative possibilities of perovskites, stating, “We can think about them for applications in quantum information technology, such as light emission for quantum communication.
+Juan-Pablo Correa-Baena, the senior author of the study and an assistant professor in the School of Materials Science and Engineering at Georgia Tech, emphasized the transformative possibilities of perovskites, stating, “We can think about them for applications in quantum information technology, such as light emission for quantum communication.
 These materials have impressive properties that are very promising.”

 The researchers uncovered the intricate interplay between water, oxygen, and perovskites that leads to instability.
 By isolating one of these factors, they managed to preserve the perovskites' energy-capturing crystal structure.
 “Before this paper, people thought if you expose them to just water, these materials degrade.
 If you expose them to just oxygen, these materials degrade.
 We've decoupled one from the other,” explained Correa-Baena.